Dreadrik/fpga-stopwatch/README.md

 ### FPGA
 The FPGA multiplexes the 5 displays by selecting one digit a time and drives the corresponding display cathode low.
 At the same time it outputs new segment data for the current digit.
-This means that each display is only lit a 5'th of the time, but the high update speed makes this invicible for the eye.
+This means that each display is only lit a 5'th of the time, but the high update speed makes this invisible to the eye.
 The button input is debounced and selects between three modes: start/stop and reset.

 ### Breadboard
-5V, GND and 3.3V data lines comes from the GPIO1 connector on the FPGA dev board.
++5V VCC, GND and 3.3V data lines comes from the GPIO1 connector on the FPGA dev board.
-8 io lines (SEGA-SEGDP) from the fpga control the same segment from each display.
-Segments are connected together and driven by a Darlington source through 220 Ohm resistors.
-The clock input of the Darlington source is driven from a separate io line (SEGCLK) from the FPGA.
-5 io lines (SEGCAT[0-4] control the cathode for each display through the sink driver.
-The drivers are needed because the low current available from the iCE40HX lines (6 mA).
+8 io lines (SEGA-SEGDP) from the FPGA control the same segment for all displays.
+Segments are driven by a 8-Bit Darlington source through 220 Ohm resistors.
+The clock input of the Darlington source is driven from a separate io line (SEGCLK).
+5 io lines (SEGCAT[0-4]) control the cathode for each display through the sink driver.
+The drivers are needed because of the low current available from the iCE40HX lines (max 6 mA).
 A momentary push button drives the BTN io line to ground when pressed.

 ## How to build